 I currently freelance curate exhibitions across the UK - mainly within the NW of England.

-Presented below is an archive of exhibitions I have indepfvfjffief and co-curated and installed in order of newest to oldest exhibitions.
-Notable places are: Tate Liverpool, FACT Liverpool, OUTPUT Gallery, Independants Biennial Liverpool, and Convenience Gallery.
+Presented below is an archive of exhibitions I have independantly curated, co-curated and installed in order of newest to oldest exhibitions.
+Notable places are: Tate Liverpool, The Tetley Gallery, FACT Liverpool, OUTPUT Gallery, Independants Biennial Liverpool, and Convenience Gallery.

 I always observe how spaces can evolve for visitor experience, become more accessible for marginalised people, and how the artist can be represented and supported to the next stage of their career.